Freedom in the World

 E. Associational and Organizational Rights: 2 / 12

-The UAE’s mostly foreign workers do not have the right to organize, bargain collectively, or strike.
-Expatriate workers can be banned from working in the UAE if they try to leave their employer prior to at least two years of service.
-Workers occasionally protest against unpaid wages and poor working and living conditions, but such demonstrations are frequently broken up.
-In May 2013, thousands of laborers working for the Emirati construction company Arabtec went on strike in Dubai, calling for an increase in wages and demanding back pay for overtime.
-The strikes ended after five days.
-Hundreds of the striking laborers were deported and there were reports of a violent police crackdown in the worker camps.
+Workers—most of whom are foreign—do not have the right to organize, bargain collectively, or strike.
+Expatriate workers can be banned from working in the UAE if they try to leave their employer before at least two years of service.
+Workers occasionally protest against unpaid wages and poor working and living conditions, but such demonstrations are frequently dispersed.

 The judiciary is not independent, with court rulings subject to review by the political leadership.
 The legal system is divided into Sharia (Islamic law) courts, which address family and criminal matters, and secular courts, which cover civil law.
 Sharia courts sometimes impose flogging sentences for drug use, prostitution, and adultery.
-As part of its crackdown on dissent, the UAE arrested former judge Khamis Saeed al-Zyoudi in September 2012.
-In October 2012, the UAE arrested Mohammed Saeed Ziab Abdouly, president of the penal circuit in the Appellate Court of Abu Dhabi.
-Al-Zyoudi was acquitted in the UAE 94 trial, while Abdouly received a 10-year prison sentence.
-The trial of the UAE 94 was widely regarded as unfair and in violation of international standards.
-The International Commission of Jurists issued a report in October that called the trial “manifestly unfair” and criticized the proceedings for various irregularities, including not giving the defendants expedient or adequate access to legal counsel during interrogations, holding the defendants at length in unofficial detention centers, holding some defendants in solitary confinement for over 200 days, and not adequately investigating allegations of torture.
+A 2013 report by the International Commission of Jurists noted grave irregularities in the UAE 94 trial, including lack of adequate access to legal counsel during interrogations, lengthy detention in unofficial facilities, and failure to adequately investigate allegations of torture.

 G. Personal Autonomy and Individual Rights: 4 / 16

-Discrimination against noncitizens and foreign workers, who comprise more than 80 percent of the UAE’s population, is common.
-Stateless residents, known as bidoon, are unable to secure regular employment and face systemic discrimination.
-While the Interior Ministry has established methods for stateless persons to apply for citizenship, the government uses unclear criteria in approving or rejecting such requests.
-Under UAE’s kafala system, a migrant worker’s legal status is tied to an employer’s sponsorship; foreign workers are often exploited and subjected to harsh working conditions, physical abuse, and the withholding of passports with little to no access to legal recourse.
+Emiratis face no apparent restrictions on freedom of movement within the UAE or on their type or place of employment.
+Stateless residents are unable to secure regular employment and, along with foreign workers, face systemic discrimination.
+Under UAE’s kafala system, a migrant worker’s legal status is tied to an employer’s sponsorship; foreign workers are often exploited and subjected to harsh working conditions, physical abuse, and withholding of passports with little to no access to legal recourse.

 The constitution does not address gender equality.
 Muslim women are forbidden to marry non-Muslims and receive smaller inheritances than men.
-Women are underrepresented in government, though they have received government appointments at various levels in recent years, including to the cabinet, and there are several women in the FNC.
+No laws protect against marital rape, and men are permitted to physically discipline their wives.
+Women are politically underrepresented, though they have in recent years received appointments to various levels of government, including the cabinet.
+Seven women gained seats in the FNC as a result of the 2011 elections.

 X = Score Received